richmahn/en_tn/rev/19/intro.md

 Chapter 19 continues the material contained in chapter 18 and both should be seen as a single unit.

 Some translations set apart quotations.
-The ULB and many other English translations indent the lines of 19:1-8, which are extended quotations, and possibly songs.
+The ULB and many other English translations indent the lines of 19:1-8, which is a series of quotations and possibly songs.

 #### Special concepts in this chapter ####